 “Between the Panels” is a bi-weekly interview series focusing on comic book creators of all experience levels, seeking to examine not just what each individual creates, but how they go about creating it.

-The following is an interview with Darren Coyle regarding the recent release of his film, Chasing Sunshine.
-In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Coyle about the inspiration behind this project, his creative process in working with the cast and crew to bring the story to life, the impact that the film may have with readers, and more!
+The following is an interview with Markus Pattern regarding the recent release of the bi-monthly comic book anthology series, 13 Shots of Whiskey.
+In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Pattern about the creative process of bringing the stories to life and more!

-The Arkham Sessions, hosted by Dr. Andrea Letamendi and Brian Ward, is a weekly podcast dedicated to the psychological analysis of pop culture, including Batman: The Animated Series and Doom Patrol.
-Nostalgic, humorous, and even a little educational, each episode promises to lend some insight into the heroes, villains, and classic stories of the Dark Knight!
+The Arkham Sessions, hosted by Dr. Andrea Letamendi and Brian Ward, is a weekly podcast dedicated to the psychological analysis of pop culture, including Batman: The Animated Series, Steven Universe, the MCU, and Doom Patrol.
+Nostalgic, humorous, and even a little educational, each episode promises to lend some insight into the heroes, villains, and classic stories of the Dark Knight and more!

 The Arkham Sessions, Ep.
 179 - Spider-Man: Homecoming